prhegde/java-spring-restful-api-test/README.md

 Make the tests run green (there should be one failing test)

 ### Solution:
-//Usecase: Exercise 1 (Adding static keyword to the counter variable in Person class) private static final AtomicLong counter = new AtomicLong();
+Usecase: Exercise 1 (Adding static keyword to the counter variable in Person class) private static final AtomicLong counter = new AtomicLong();

 ---------------------------------------------------------------------------------------------------------